Intellectual Property (IP) services

 - Are you looking to raise funds?

 - Do you want to maximise opportunities overseas?

 - Could a patent look good in the shop window for funding or exit purposes?

 - Can you reduce your tax payment thanks to IP?

 What can GovGrant do to help maximise your IP strategy?

 Our IP services are focused on outcome and we share the risk of developing your IP.
 We are not interested in billable hours or academic badges but getting a clear and focused understanding of your IP opportunities.

 Our work is in itself a valuable audit of your intangible IP assets.
 Whatever your business, your product and process IP could be significant and can be one of the most valuable assets your business owns.

-Intellectual Property includes trademarks, copyright, trade secrets and patents.
+Intellectual Property includes, but is not limited to, trademarks, copyright, trade secrets and patents.
 It is in all cases an intangible asset that a company should value.

 To think about a patent, there needs to be a novelty in the process or product that creates new knowledge that doesn’t currently exist.
 These can be subtle and may be a small change or improvement compared to what currenty exists in the market.